mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : Specifies whether the node should show a shadow when it is lit by Lights.

 {:id="ConeNode.Texture" .text} *Texture*
-: The image used to texture the node.
-If set, the FillColor is not shown.
+: The 3D texture loaded.

 {:id="ConeNode.TextureOpacity" .number} *TextureOpacity*
 : The opacity of the node's Texture.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.

 {:id="ConeNode.TopRadiusInCentimeters" .number} *TopRadiusInCentimeters*
 : This defines the radius of the top of the ConeNode.
 A value of zero causes the cone to meet at a point at the top.
 Values less than zero will be treated as their absolute value.
 If the BottomRadius is set to zero and this is set to zero, the ConeNode will not be shown.

-{:id="ConeNode.Type" .text .ro .bo} *Type*
-: Returns the type of node as a String.

 {:id="ConeNode.Visible" .boolean} *Visible*
 : Specifies whether the component should be visible on the screen.
 Value is true if the component is showing and false if hidden.